-The ship supply collected water from $\sim 7 \, \text{m}$ depth via a 10 cm diameter plastic hose extended through a vertical stainless-steel stand pipe protruding $\sim 1$ m below the ship's forward hull.
-A sealed rotary propeller pump drew the supply through a 1000 μm nylon cylindrical pre-filter and distributed it via a manifold at more than 50 L min-1, with most water returned over the side.
-This pre-filter was cleaned before each sample, and then a manifold valve was opened to supply a smaller flow of 8-10 L min-1 through our small-volume bulk particle and large-volume sequential filtration systems.
+The ship supply collected water from $\sim 7 \,\mathrm{m}$ depth via a 10 cm diameter plastic hose extended through a vertical stainless-steel stand pipe protruding $\sim 1 \text{ m}$ below the ship's forward hull.
+A sealed rotary propeller pump drew the supply through a 1000 μm nylon cylindrical pre-filter and distributed it via a manifold at more than $50 \,\mathrm{L\,min^{-1}}$, with most water returned over the side.
+This pre-filter was cleaned before each sample, and then a manifold valve was opened to supply a smaller flow of $8-10 \,\mathrm{L\,min^{-1}}$ through our small-volume bulk particle and large-volume sequential filtration systems.
 The large-volume size fractionation system passes the water through a 47 mm diameter 1000 μm screen (to remove any large particles that managed to pass through the pump prefilter at higher flow rates), followed by 142 mm diameter Nitex nylon screens (300, 210, 50, 20, and 5 μm mesh sizes) and a final 142 mm diameter QMA quartz fibre filter (1 μm nominal pore size, Sartorius).
-The small-volume bulk enclosed sample system rapidly fills a precisely known $\sim 1 L$ volume and low-pressure filters it through a QMA quartz filter (muffled and pre-loaded under clean conditions into in-line filter holders).
-Quartz filters were used in preference to glass to minimise Th backgrounds and to give better combustion characteristics during elemental and isotopic analysis.
+The small-volume bulk enclosed sample system rapidly fills a precisely known $\sim 1 \,\text{L}$ volume and low-pressure filters it through a QMA quartz filter (muffled and pre-loaded under clean conditions into in-line filter holders).
+Quartz filters were used in preference to glass to minimise 234Th backgrounds and to give better combustion characteristics during elemental and isotopic analysis.
 The flow path allowed a higher flow rate through the larger meshes (Table 2).
 The very minor amounts of material on the 1000 μm screen were not analysed.
-Particles on the other nylon screens were immediately resuspended (1 μm filtered seawater from the sampling location) and refiltered onto 25 mm diameter, 1.2 micron pore size silver membrane filters (Sterlitech) and, along with the QMA filter (Sartorius T293), were dried at 60 °C. Following drying, the particles were examined under stereomicroscopy onboard the ship at a magnification of up to 50 and then analysed non-destructively onboard for Th activities (Planchon et al., 2014).
+Particles on the other nylon screens were immediately resuspended (1 μm filtered seawater from the sampling location) and refiltered onto 25 mm diameter, 1.2 micron pore size silver membrane filters (Sterlitech) and, along with the QMA filter (Sartorius T293), were dried at 60 °C. Following drying, the particles were examined under stereomicroscopy onboard the ship at a magnification of up to 50 and then analysed non-destructively onboard for 234Th activities (Planchon et al., 2014).
 All other analyses were carried out in the Hobart laboratories.